Paul Terracini: Life and career

-Dr Paul Terracini started out his musical career holding a permanent position of Principal Trumpet from 1975 till 1979 within the Australian Opera and Ballet Orchestra.
-He was Lecturer in Trumpet, Concert Band, Brass Ensemble, and Big Band at the Queensland Conservatorium of Music from 1982 till 1988.
-He spent about twenty years in Europe, playing Solo Trumpet at the Danish Chamber Players from 1991 till 2007 and touring Asia, South America, the USA and all across Europe.
-For 16 years he was Chairman of the Storstroms Symphony Orchestra in Denmark.
-Back in Australia as a trumpet player he appeared as soloist with internationally known ensembles like the Melbourne Symphony Orchestra, the Queensland Symphony Orchestra, the Tasmanian Symphony Orchestra und the West Australian Symphony Orchestra.
+Terracini started out his musical career holding a permanent position of principal trumpet from 1975 till 1979 with the Australian Opera and Ballet Orchestra.
+He was lecturer in trumpet, concert band, brass ensemble, and big band at the Queensland Conservatorium of Music from 1982 till 1988.
+He spent about twenty years in Europe, playing solo trumpet at the Danish Chamber Players from 1991 till 2007 and touring Asia, South America, the USA and all across Europe.
+For 16 years he was chairman of the Storstrøm Symphony Orchestra in Denmark.
+Back in Australia as a trumpet player he appeared as soloist with ensembles like the Melbourne Symphony Orchestra, the Queensland Symphony Orchestra, the Tasmanian Symphony Orchestra and the West Australian Symphony Orchestra.

 As a conductor he recorded ten classical albums with the Prague Symphony Orchestra.
-Also he has been President of the Danish Bel Canto Society, conducted at the prestigious German opera festival Rossini in Wildbad, led orchestras in Denmark and Italy through concerts and operas.
+Also he has been president of the Danish Bel Canto Society, conducted at the German opera festival Rossini in Wildbad, led orchestras in Denmark and Italy through concerts and operas.
 Furthermore, he taught at different schools and colleges of higher musical education in Europa and China.

 As a composer Terracini has become known through ensembles like Chicago Symphony Orchestra Brass, the New York Philharmonic, the Prague Symphony Orchestra, the Sydney Symphony Orchestra Brass and the Australian Chamber Orchestra who have been playing his works.
 Especially his compositions for film and television gained popularity to the extent of his theme music for Australian TV series, Classical Destinations, being collected onto Decca Records' Number 1 Classical Album of 2007.
-2010 he composed two works for the International Trumpet Guild Annual Conference and conducted the Gala Concerts of that event.

-His most recent CD, "Paul Terracini - Music for Brass", (Tall Poppies TP224) was chosen as Best Ensemble CD of the Year for 2016 by Brass Band World magazine, UK.
+2010 he composed two works for the International Trumpet Guild annual conference and conducted the gala concerts of that event.
+His most recent CD, Paul Terracini – Music for Brass, (Tall Poppies TP224) was chosen as Best Ensemble CD of the Year for 2016 by Brass Band World magazine, UK.